-Your rib cage consists of 24 ribs — 12 on the right and 12 on the left side of your body.
+Your rib cage consists of 24 ribs — 12 on the left and 12 on the right side of your body.
 Their function is to protect the organs that lie beneath them.
-On the left side, this includes your heart, left lung, pancreas, spleen, stomach, and left kidney.
-When any of these organs are infected, inflamed, or injured, pain can radiate under and around the left rib cage.
-While your heart is under your left rib cage, feeling pain in that area usually doesn’t indicate a heart attack.

 - an infection

-- physical injury
+- an injury

 - weight loss